MarcDiethelm/xtc/README.md

 ```

 Just insert the authentication middleware as shown in the snippet above.
 The argument to `app.authBasic` is the required
 username.
-The username/password combination is defined in `config/config-secret.js` as a key/value pair.
+The username/password combination(s) should be set using the environment variable `AUTH_BASIC`.
+For instructions see `config/config-secret.js`.

 You can open the restricted routes to certain IP ranges if you so desire.
 For security reasons you need to enable this
 feature by adding the property `allowAuthBypassForIpRanges: true` in `_config/config-project.js`.

-In `config/config-secret.js` you can then specify the IP ranges that have unrestricted access to your routes.
+Set the environment variable `AUTH_IP` to specify the IP ranges that have unrestricted access to your routes.
+For instructions see `config/config-secret.js`.

 Note that intermediate proxies change the source IP of a request.
 Therefore enabling `allowAuthBypassForIpRanges` also
 does instructs Express to trust the `X-FORWARDED-FOR` HTTP header typically added by proxies.
 This header can easily be